nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Let's try finding with an invalid prefix for the `find` command.

 Step 5.
 Type `find nt/apple` into the command box and enter.
-You will see an error message describing what went wrong and the correct command format for the `find` command.

 **After input**:
 ![find-step-5](images/find/find-step-6.png)